 Application & Fees

-The 2019 registration fee was $2,500 for AAMC members and included payment for the 3.5-day seminar, all study materials, a networking reception, and all meals beginning with dinner on the day of arrival and ending with lunch on the day of departure, with the only exception being dinner on Friday night which is on your own.
-Optional “pay for yourself” networking dinners are offered.
+The 2022 registration fee is $2,250 for AAMC members and $2,700 for non-members.
+This fee includes payment for the seminar, all study materials, a networking reception, and breakfast, lunch and refreshment breaks each day.
 The fee does not include the optional CME fee, travel, or hotel accommodations.

 - Recognize the primary funding sources and challenges related to each of the academic missions